Thioguanine use while Breastfeeding

 Effects in Breastfed Infants

 Thioguanine is an active metabolite of azathioprine.
 Numerous infants breastfed during maternal azathioprine in dosages up to 250 mg daily have been reported with no adverse effects noted.
-See Azathioprine record for details.
+See the Azathioprine record for details.

 Effects on Lactation and Breastmilk